 Want to work for Ecofieldtrips?

-Whether your specialty lies in geography, biology, environmental science or zoology; our edge comes from the unique individuality that our employees can bring to the table.
+Whether your specialty lies in geography, biology, environmental science, zoology or something else; our edge comes from the unique individuality that our employees can bring to the table.
 Whether it's helping IB students with rainforest survey techniques or introducing children to basic marine biology on a coral reef; we want dedicated people with a knack for outdoor environmental education.

 The role will include but is not limited to: